pwyf/aid-transparency-tracker/iatidataquality/docs/independent_guide.md

 Please note that we are only looking at aid information which is:

-* **Current**: For the purposes of the Index, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-30 to June 2014), so information published on 1 April 2013 or later and that relates to that period is accepted as current.
-Information published after 1 April 2013 but relating to a period prior to then, for example 2012 CRS data, will not be accepted as current.
+* **Current**: For the purposes of this review, "current" is defined as published within the 12 months immediately prior to the data collection period (1 April-15 May 2015 for EU agencies and 1 April-1 June 2015 for U.S. agencies), so information published on
+1 April 2014 or later and that relates to that period is accepted as current.
+Information published after 1 April 2014 but relating to a period prior to then, for example 2013 OECD DAC CRS data, will not be accepted as current.
 Documents that are not current under this definition are accepted only if they are up to date with their regular cycle of publication (for example, annual audits and evaluation reports) or if